Start9Labs/documentation/site/source/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

         :width: 60%
         :alt: nextcloud app password

-    - Server Path - You can find complete path in Nextcloud -> Calendar settings -> Copy iOS/macOS CalDav address.
-For setting up contacts/CardDav use the same path.
+    - Server Path - You can find the complete URL, from which you can extract your "Server Path", in Nextcloud -> Calendar settings -> Copy iOS/macOS CalDav address.
+Once you've copied the full URL using the button, remove everything that occurs before `/remote.php` -- this will leave you with a text string in the following format: `/remote.php/dav/principals/users/username/`.
+So, for example, the admin user's Server Path is `/remote.php/dav/principals/users/admin/` For setting up contacts/CardDav, use this same text string.

       .. figure:: /_static/images/nextcloud/native-nextcloud-integration-macos-step3.3.png
         :width: 60%